SonikPr/Backlight-firmware/README.md

 5. Color breathe (fading and firing up with costumizable timings)
 6. Plain white (standart white backlight to create pure abmient for work.
 Triggers MAX brightness)
 7. Conference (same as backlight, but uses exact colors to make your face on webcam look natural.
 Also triggers max brightness)
 8. Flame mode (imitating real fire, using Perlin noise.
-This effect was made by AlexGyver, I only included it to this project)
+Saw this effect in some AlexGyver videos, ported it to FastLED library and added here)
 9. Sleep mode (total shutdown of the strip, but the controller is standby)
 10. Old version has "glitch mode" random strip lagging, brightness errors, which appears in random time and couldnt be the same everytime.
 Maybe, it would be brought back in the future updates.